-This is a Vase.
-It was produced by Tiffany Studios.
+This is a vase.
+It was overseen (as design director) by Louis Comfort Tiffany and manufactured by Tiffany Studios.
 It is dated ca. 1909–10 and we acquired it in 1984.
-Its medium is molded and bronze electroplated semi-porcelain, mold-blown favrile glass.
+Its medium is bronze electroplated semi-porcelain, glass.
 It is a part of the Product Design and Decorative Arts department.

 Tiffany’s Favrile pottery is known for its unique color effects, created by mixing chemicals directly into the clays rather than surface painting.
 This vase also features Tiffany’s bronze electroplating technique, introduced on clay objects in 1908, which gave the exterior a metallic quality.
 Tiffany has combined this modern innovation with an ancient Egyptian motif: scarabs.
 Ancient Egyptians believed the scarab, or dung beetle, represented the sun god Khepri.
 They placed scarabs of semi-precious stone and faience on mummies for good luck and as symbols of resurrection.
 Here, removed from their original meanings, the glass scarabs serve as simple adornment to meet the American craze for all things Egyptian, a fascination begun with the first archaeological expeditions to Egypt in the 1860s.
 Tiffany produced thousands of glass scarabs, along with several thousand other unique items each year—including this vase—in his Corona, Queens, factory.
 Tiffany’s pottery efforts never garnered the enormous success of his stained glass and other ventures, and by 1920, he had given up the venture altogether.

 Our curators have highlighted 2 objects that are related to this one.

 H x diam.: 13.4 x 7.3 cm (5 1/4 x 2 7/8 in.)

 Incised on bottom, under bronze electroplating: conjoined "LCT"